exercism/racket/exercises/perfect-numbers/.meta/hints.md

 ## Implementation

-Implement a procedure named `classify` that takes a number as argument and return either `'perfect`, `'abundant`, or `'deficient`.
+Implement a procedure named `classify` that takes a number as argument and returns either `'perfect`, `'abundant`, or `'deficient`.